-The Quality Assurance and Validation Task Group, on behalf of the University audits Schools on a 6 year rotating basis to examine that all relevant processes and mechanisms for quality and standards are in place, operating effectively and efficiently, with recommended enhancements to teaching and learning.
+The Curriculum Quality Assurance Delivery Group, on behalf of the University audits Schools on a 6 year rotating basis to examine that all relevant processes and mechanisms for quality and standards are in place, operating effectively and efficiently, with recommended enhancements to teaching and learning.
 Any collaborative provision a School is involved in will be included as part of the quality audit.

 An audit visit will typically last 1 or 2 full days and involves: